Essential renormalisation group

-Although in a particular frame the microscopic action may assume a relatively simple form, e.g. $S_{\hat{\chi}}[\hat{\chi}]= \int_x \left[ \frac{1}{2} (\partial_\mu \hat{\chi}) (\partial_\mu \hat{\chi}) + \frac{1}{2} m^2 \hat{\chi}^2 + \frac{1}{4!} \lambda \hat{\chi}^4\right]$, the generating functionals will typically be very complicated.
-As a consequence of this, expanding the generating functionals in a typical operator basis, we will find an infinite set of non-vanishing coupling constants $g_i$.
-These couplings can be viewed coordinates on theory space.
-Different choices of the operator basis in terms of which we expand the generating functionals, therefore, correspond to different coordinate systems on theory space (for a discussion on the geometry of theory space see \cite{Pagani1}).
 In a frame covariant formalism, we are free to make frame transformations without affecting physical observables even though the form of the generating functionals will change.
 Consequently, any change in the coupling constants\footnote{Here we are using $\updelta$ to denote a variation with respect to the couplings keeping field variables fixed.} $g_i \to g_i + \updelta g_i$ which is equivalent to a frame transformation gives a theory that is physically equivalent to the original theory.
 Put differently, there are directions in theory space along which all physical quantities remain unchanged.
 These directions form `sub-manifolds of constant physics' in theory space.
 Locally in theory space, we can therefore work in a coordinate system $\{g_i\} = \{\lambda_a,\ine_\alpha\}$ adapted to these sub-manifolds where $\lambda_a$ are the essential couplings which will appear in expressions for the physical observables \eqref{Expectation_O}.
-The remaining couplings $\ine_\alpha$ are therefore the inessential couplings.
-It follows that changing the values of the inessential couplings $\ine \to \ine + \updelta \ine$ is equivalent to the change induced by a local frame transformation.
+The remaining couplings $\ine_\alpha$ are therefore the inessential couplings of the QFT.

+As in the case of classical field theory an inessential couplings $\ine \to \ine + \updelta \ine$ is equivalent to the change induced by a local frame transformation.
 In QFT we therefore consider a change in the form of the operator $\hat{\phi}[\hat{\chi}]$ such that

-where $\hat{\xi}[\hat{\chi}] = \hat{\Phi}[\hat{\chi}] ~ \zeta \updelta \zeta$.
-For the generating functionals $\mathcal{W}[J]$, $\Gamma[\phi]$ and $\Gamma[\phi, K ]$ one finds that they transform respectively as
+where $\hat{\xi}[\hat{\chi}] = \hat{\Phi}[\hat{\chi}] ~ \updelta \zeta$.
+For the generating functionals $\mathcal{W}_{\hat{\phi}}[J]$, $\Gamma_{\hat{\phi}}[\phi]$ and $\Gamma_{\hat{\phi}}[\phi, K ]$ one finds that they transform respectively as

 where $\xi[J]$, $\xi[\phi]$ and $\xi[\phi,K]$ are expectation values

 In \eqref{eq:Frame transforms_Gamma_K} the form of the term involving the trace comes from using the identity \eqref{Eq:derivative_of_O} with $\hat{\mathcal{O}} = \hat{\xi}$.